peartreegames/topiary-unity/README.md

 Any **static** function with `IntPtr, byte` arguments and return type `TopiValue` is valid.
 Originally functions were wrapped and allowed for `TopiValue` arguments to hide the IntPtr and CreateArgs requirements, however Unity (the main use case for this package) will not work with this work flow.
-So a more manual approcate is required.
+So a more manual approach is required.

 `MonoPInvokeCallback` is also required by Unity.